Jimmy Kaparos

-Jimmy Adrian Kaparos (born 25 December 2001) is a Dutch footballer who plays as a defensive midfielder for Eerste Divisie club PEC Zwolle.
+Jimmy Adrian Kaparos (born 25 December 2001) is a professional footballer who plays as a defensive midfielder.
+Born in the Netherlands, he plays for the Dominican Republic national team.

 Career

 Kaparos made his professional debut for Schalke 04 in the Bundesliga on 8 May 2021, coming on as a substitute in the 73rd minute for Amine Harit against 1899 Hoffenheim.
 The away match finished as a 4–2 loss.

 He became part of the Schalke 04 II team competing in the Regionalliga for the 2021–22 season.

 On 15 July 2022, PEC Zwolle announced the signing of Kaparos on a two-year contract.

-Personal life

-Born in the Netherlands, Kaparos is from a Dominican mother and a Greek father, he holds a Greek passport.
+His contract with PEC Zwolle was terminated by mutual consent on 12 July 2023.

+On 13 July 2023, he returned to Schalke 04 II.

+On 24 May 2024, Kaparos signed with Rot-Weiss Essen in 3.
+Liga.

+International career

+Kaparos was born in the Netherlands to a Greek father and a Dominican mother.
+He holds a Dominican Republic passport.
+He was called up to the Dominican Republic national team for the 2025 CONCACAF Gold Cup.